Cloud security for schools is as critical as pencils and Chromebooks

 Remember the excitement of heading back to school?
 Spending hours organizing your pencil box and binder until you got it just right?
 Fresh notebooks ready to be filled with notes and doodles?

 For today’s student, the same excitement is there, but the tools have changed.
 Instead of binders, there are smartphones and laptops.
 Instead of notebooks, there are cloud apps, like Google G Suite and Microsoft 365.

 Students have the world at their fingertips.
 Most of the time people think and talk about the changes this technology has brought to collaboration and communication in schools.
-But there is another side to these tools, and that’s the security needed for cloud apps.
+But there is another side—the security needed for cloud apps.

-Here are just a few potential cloud security problems schools and universities face:
+Here are just a few potential cloud security problems school districts face: